hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 The approach I took in this example is that the temperature values are stored in a variable, and whenever either oil or coolant temperature is updated, a PGN 127489 is always sent.
 The wet exhaust temperature is sent separately using PGN 130312.

-To change the PGN mapping, you will have to modify the code around lines XXX and YYY.
+To change the PGN mapping, you will have to modify the code around lines 62 and 219.

 ## Sensor configuration